-The following updated Exter Pyramid, take into account all the physical gold available above-ground (this includes about one half of which is in gold jewelry at the moment).
+The following updated Exter Pyramid takes into account all the physical gold available above-ground (this includes about half of which is in gold jewelry at the moment).

-At current gold spot prices, there is about fully fiat valued USD 3.3 trillion in gold bullion in the world, while there is just under another full fiat currency valued USD 70 billion in silver bullion held by global investors and governments.
+At the current spot price of gold, there is about fully fiat valued USD 4.6 trillion in gold bullion in the world, while there is around another full fiat currency valued at USD 100 billion in silver bullion held by global investors and governments.

 Respectively both these silver and gold bullion valuation sums (especially with silver bullion) are dwarfed by the total valuations for debts, real estate, fiat currencies, and derivatives worldwide.

 Given current undervaluations of gold and silver bullion relative to other financial assets and real estate, now is likely a perfect time to be buying bullion as a long-term store of value (i.e., dependable money over human history).

 If you are an investor and want to learn more about either silver or gold investment, we suggest starting with the following short videos and then possibly picking up our free SD Bullion Buying Guide, a great source for new gold investors.

 Recent data from the World Gold Council shows that in 2020, the total amount of gold production was 3,478.1 tonnes (122.7 million ounces).
 The ninth year in a row that it surpassed the mark of 3,000 tonnes of gold mined.
 Here is a breakdown of how much each country from the top 10 gold-producing ones mined in 2020.

 - Russia: 331.1 tonnes